XVL used as the single-point-of-truth for the enterprise to dramatically shorten time-to-market

 In the design department, use of 3D data proceeded very rapidly with the introduction of 3D CAD.
 However, KCM had a hard time extending the use of 3D data downstream from design.

-In order to break through the problem, KCM turned to XVL.
+In order to break through the difficult problem, KCM turned to XVL.

 XVL is a unique 3D format.
 After converting from the original CAD system, file sizes are typically 1% of their original size, while maintaining CAD-level accuracy.
 For KCM, this meant a 2.5GB file in 3D CAD could be compressed to 68.5MB in XVL, as shown in Figure 1 — yes, Gigabytes to Megabytes.
 This was crucial for enabling sharing and collaboration throughout the organization.